Cylindrical model structures: Acknowledgements

 \begin{defn} Let $\interval = \big( I, i_0, i_1 \big)$ be an interval in $\cl{A}$.
-A {\em subdivision structure} with respect to $\interval$ is an object $S$ of $\cl{A}$ together with a pair of arrows \pair{I,S,r_{0},r_{1}} of $\cl{A}$ such that the square \sq{1,I,I,S,i_{0},r_{0},i_{1},r_{1}} in $\cl{A}$ is co-cartesian, and an arrow \ar{I,S,s} of $\cl{A}$ such that the following diagrams in $\cl{A}$ commute. \twosq{1,I,I,S,i_{0},s,i_{0},r_{1},1,I,I,S,i_{1},s,i_{1},r_{0}} \end{defn}
+A {\em subdivision structure} with respect to $\interval$ is an object $S$ of $\cl{A}$, together with a pair of arrows \pair{I,S,r_{0},r_{1}} of $\cl{A}$, such that the square \sq{1,I,I,S,i_{0},r_{0},i_{1},r_{1}} in $\cl{A}$ is co-cartesian, and an arrow \ar{I,S,s} of $\cl{A}$, such that the following diagrams in $\cl{A}$ commute. \twosq{1,I,I,S,i_{0},s,i_{0},r_{1},1,I,I,S,i_{1},s,i_{1},r_{0}} \end{defn}

 \begin{requirement} Let $\interval = \big( I, i_{0}, i_{1} \big)$ be an interval in $\cl{A}$, and let $\big( S, r_{0}, r_{1}, s \big)$ be a subdivision structure with respect to $\interval$.
-Then for any object $a$ of $\cl{A}$ the square \sq{a,a \otimes I, a \otimes I, a \otimes S, a \otimes i_{0}, a \otimes r_{0}, a \otimes i_{1}, a \otimes r_{1}} in $\cl{A}$ is co-cartesian. \end{requirement}
+Then for any object $a$ of $\cl{A}$, the square \sq{a,a \otimes I, a \otimes I, a \otimes S, a \otimes i_{0}, a \otimes r_{0}, a \otimes i_{1}, a \otimes r_{1}} in $\cl{A}$ is co-cartesian. \end{requirement}

 \begin{rmk} Requirement \ref{SubdivisionRequirement} is satisfied whenever the monoidal structure on $\cl{A}$ is closed.
-It also holds for example in the category of topological spaces equipped with its cartesian monoidal structure --- this monoidal structure is not closed.
+It is also satisfied, for example, by the usual interval in the category of topological spaces, equipped with its cartesian monoidal structure.
+This monoidal structure is not closed.

-Since by Proposition \ref{CylinderAndCoCylinderFromIntervalAreAdjointProposition} we have that $\cylinderinterval$ is left adjoint to $\cocylinderinterval$, Requirement \ref{SubdivisionRequirement} is equivalent to the dual requirement that for any object $a$ of $\cl{A}$ the square \sq{a^{S},a^{I},a^{I},a,a^{r_{0}},a^{i_{0}},a^{r_{1}},a^{i_{1}}} in $\cl{A}$ is cartesian. \end{rmk}
+Since by Proposition \ref{CylinderAndCoCylinderFromIntervalAreAdjointProposition} we have that $\cylinderinterval$ is left adjoint to $\cocylinderinterval$, Requirement \ref{SubdivisionRequirement} is equivalent to the dual requirement that, for any object $a$ of $\cl{A}$, the square \sq{a^{S},a^{I},a^{I},a,a^{r_{0}},a^{i_{0}},a^{r_{1}},a^{i_{1}}} in $\cl{A}$ is cartesian. \end{rmk}

-\begin{rmk} Let $\interval = \big( I, i_{0}, i_{1} \big)$ be an interval in $\cl{A}$, and let $\big( S, r_{0}, r_{1}, s \big)$ be a subdivision structure with respect to $\interval$ such that Requirement \ref{SubdivisionRequirement} holds.
+\begin{rmk} Let $\interval = \big( I, i_{0}, i_{1} \big)$ be an interval in $\cl{A}$, and let $\big( S, r_{0}, r_{1}, s \big)$ be a subdivision structure with respect to $\interval$, such that Requirement \ref{SubdivisionRequirement} holds.
 Then the functor \ar[4]{\cl{A},\cl{A},- \otimes S} and the natural transformations \pair[{5,0.75}]{- \otimes I, - \otimes S, - \otimes r_{0}, - \otimes r_{1}} and \ar[5]{- \otimes I, - \otimes S, - \otimes s} define a subdivision structure with respect to the cylinder $\cylinderinterval$ in $\cl{A}$.
-Moreover $- \otimes I$ preserves subdivision with respect to $\cylinderinterval$ and $\big(- \otimes S, - \otimes r_{0}, - \otimes r_{1}, - \otimes s \big)$.
+Moreover, $- \otimes I$ preserves subdivision with respect to $\cylinderinterval$ and $\big(- \otimes S, - \otimes r_{0}, - \otimes r_{1}, - \otimes s \big)$.

 If both $I$ and $S$ are exponentiable with respect to $\otimes$ then the functor \ar[4]{\cl{A},\cl{A},{(-)^{S}}} and the natural transformations \pair[{5,0.75}]{{(-)^{S}}, {(-)^{I}}, {(-)^{r_{0}}}, {(-)^{r_{1}}}} and \ar[5]{{(-)^{S}}, {(-)^{I}}, {(-)^{s}}} defines a subdivision structure with respect to the co-cylinder $\cocylinderinterval$ in $\cl{A}$.
 Moreover $(-)^{I}$ preserves subdivision with respect to $\cocylinderinterval$ and $\big( {(-)^{S}}, {(-)^{r_{0}}}, {(-)^{r_{1}}}, {(-)^{s}} \big)$. \end{rmk}